• Art Magazine

 Renaissance - the return of classic elegance

-Jewelry during the Renaissance mirrors te the resuscitation of classical art and aesthetics of that time.
-Renaissance jewelry was characterized by religious and mythological topics , careful craftsmanship and the use of precious metals.
+Jewelry during the Renaissance reflected the revival of classical art and the aesthetics of the time.
+Renaissance jewelry was characterized by religious and mythological themes , meticulous craftsmanship, and the use of precious metals.
 It was inspired by the art and culture of ancient Greece and Rome.
-From enamel, pearls and gemstones, the jewelers at that time produced artistic necklaces, brooches and rings, which often had religious or mythological topics.
+Using enamel, pearls, and precious stones, jewelers of the time created elaborate necklaces, brooches, and rings, often featuring religious or mythological themes.

 The camera , a decorative stone or a shell with a sublime picture or a sublime scene was a trademark of the Renaissance jewelry.
 Due to their high value, many families kept these objects as heirs for many years.
 Personalized jewelry with motifs such as family coat of arms and monograms was also very popular in the Renaissance.